yugal18/Credit-Card-Fraud-Detection-Deployment/README.md

 ## Overview
 This project focuses on detecting fraudulent credit card transactions using machine learning techniques.
 The dataset used contains transactions labeled as fraudulent or legitimate, and the goal is to build a predictive model to classify transactions accurately.

+## Goal : 1) Supervised(Classification) Machine Learning Task

+## 2) We want to avoid false negatives as much as possible and will do that using the RECALL metric.

+## Dataset Overview
+The dataset contains 284,807 transactions.

+It is highly imbalanced, meaning the number of fraudulent transactions (Class = 1) is significantly lower than the number of non-fraudulent ones (Class = 0).

+The dataset is useful for fraud detection models that classify transactions as either fraudulent (1) or non-fraudulent (0).

+## Columns Explanation

+Time: The time elapsed (in seconds) since the first transaction in the dataset.

+V1 to V28: These are anonymized features obtained via Principal Component Analysis (PCA) for privacy reasons.
+They contain numerical values that represent transformed transaction details.

+Amount: The transaction amount in currency units.

+Class: The target variable: 0 → Legitimate transaction 1 → Fraudulent transaction

+## Key Points

+The features V1 to V28 are not directly interpretable due to PCA transformation.
+The dataset is imbalanced, meaning special techniques like SMOTE (Synthetic Minority Over-sampling Technique), undersampling, or cost-sensitive learning may be required for model training.

 ## Project Structure
 ```
 credit_card_fraud_detection/